I want you to repair/service my watch – what do I have to do?

-I personally don’t restore dials, but use David Bill & Sons.
+I personally don’t restore dials, but use David Bill & Sons, or Danafi in Spain.
 I’m more than happy to take your dial out, send it to them and put it back in.
 I only charge you what they charge me.

 Do you repair watch cases?

 No, but I outsource that sort of work.
 As above, I only charge you what I’ve been charged for the work and I’m happy to organise everything to you and make sure it’s carried out correctly.